Pumpkin Royal Icing Decorations with a How to Video

 Don’t you just love colorful pumpkins!

 Royal icing decorations are some of my favorite decorating tools and the good thing about buying stickers is the package usually has different designs like pumpkins and leaves.
-I don’t know about you but I think thats a great deal for about $1!
+I don’t know about you, but I think that’s a great deal for about $1 and there are so many different designs to choose from!
 What kind of stickers are you going to use to make your own royal icing decorations?
 Leave a comment and let me know!